fengxia41103/myblog/content/workspace/demo/car.md

 on the HTML structure to work right.
 Further, jQuery's code lives in its own `<script` section that it becomes hard to understand which section of the DOM it will manipulate.
-As a matter of fact it has access to the entire DOM so it is irrelevant which template it lives, it can screw up the others if it chooses so.
+As a matter of fact it has access to the entire DOM so it is irrelevant which template it lives in, it can screw up the others if it chooses so.
 It gets even worse when using a templating system that DOM details are not known until full rendered so that the query line has to observe things like the sequence of the list item so picking